 HB 2103 (Jozwiak, R-Berks): Amends the Patient Test Result Information Act (Act 112 of 2018) by exempting specific cardiac testing from the notification requirements.As you know, Act 112 requires imaging entities to directly notify the patient if the test results indicate significant abnormalities.
 However, cardiovascular imaging results aren't necessarily as straightforward as other imaging studies, such as chest X-rays or abdominal ultrasounds, where potentially cancerous nodules or masses might be identified and direct patient notification would be beneficial.
 So an exemption for the cardiology specialty is needed.

 STATUS: HB 2103 is currently waiting for a vote in the House Health Committee.
-Milliron Goodman has been working closely with Majority Chairwoman Kathy Rapp, Minority Chairman Dan Frankel and committee staff along with several stakeholders to help move this bill forward.
-Due to legislative focus on COVID-19-related topics, this bill is on a temporary hold, but we will continue to advocate for a committee vote.
+Milliron Goodman has been continuing to work closely with Majority Chairwoman Kathy Rapp, Minority Chairman Dan Frankel and committee staff along with several stakeholders to help move this bill forward.
 We are cautiously optimistic!

 SB 836 (Regan, R-Cumberland): Amends the Sudden Cardiac Prevention Act to require 1) information be provided to student athletes regarding electrocardiogram testing and 2) they be notified of the option to request the administration of an electrocardiogram in addition to the standard physical examination.

 STATUS: Milliron Goodman helped address PaACC’s concerns about who would perform the tests, who would be responsible for costs, and the source of the information on EKGs.